sambrosio/Mini-Training_Open-Project/README.md

 Stefan organizes this part

 - Every group tells for 30 seconds what they learned
-- Group lead (Susana, Stefan or Heidi) wraps up the learning output of that group for 30 seconds
+- One of the participants wraps up the learning output of that group for 30 seconds
 - Thanks for participating